Your smile is important!

 The aim of the treatment is to remove all infection from the root canal.
 The root is then cleaned and filled to prevent any further infection.
 Root canal treatment is a skilled and time-consuming procedure.

 Root canal treatment procedures are relatively comfortable and often painless as the tooth is anesthetised during treatment.

 Tooth extraction procedures today are far less painful than ever before, thanks to powerful anaesthetics and sedatives.
-In many cases a patient who has a tooth extracted experiences little or no discomfort, and only minor bleeding.
+In many cases, a patient who has a tooth pulled experiences little or no discomfort, and only minor bleeding.

 We understand that many patients are phobic and can become quite anxious when faced with dental treatment.
 To help make our nervous patients feel more relaxed, we offer intravenous sedation.